 Best known for its festivals, spa and horse racing, my home town of Cheltenham isn’t the most obvious UK city break destination.
-It can get overshadowed by its more famous touristy neighbours – Oxford on one side, Bath on the other and picture-postcard Cotswold villages all around.
-But it’s makes for a great weekend break destination in its own right, with gorgeous Georgian architecture and great places to eat, drink and shop.
+It can get overshadowed by its more famous touristy neighbours – with Oxford on one side, Bath on the other and picture-postcard Cotswold villages all around it.
+But it’s makes for a great weekend break destination in its own right, with gorgeous Georgian architecture and plenty of great places to eat, drink and shop.
 So here’s my guide to how to spend 48 hours in Cheltenham.

 Check in to the Malmaison Cheltenham, in the heart of Montpellier – Cheltenham’s most stylish district, with plenty of bars, restaurants and boutiques.
 Set in a white Regency villa, the hotel is classically grand from the outside but inside it’s modern and stylish, with lots of contemporary furniture and artworks, and modern tech like paperless check-in and in-room iPads (see my review of their sister hotel in a converted prison in Oxford).
 There’s lots of space to relax, with a cosy lounge-come-library and a Victorian conservatory as well as a smart bar, restaurant and spa.
 Double rooms start from £125 a night.